Morgenrote-Team/Morgenroete-Beta/docs/0_Changelog.md

 - Added Air War Doctrin Tech.
 This is needed for Strategic bombing MO.
 - Added Airlines Tech.
 This is needed for airports.
 It also adds +1 company, so you are guaranteed to found an airline.

+Ballooning:
+- Added Gordon Bennett Cup.
+It can be established with an action in the Balloonist GUI.
+Every two years, the best distance Balloonist will win the race.

 Mountaineering:
 - After the first triggering of a trait event for a mountaineer, this event will only trigger in a hidden manner and you will be notified via notification.
 For example, if your mountaineer has become "brave" once, the next mountaineer will only receive a notification that they have become brave, since you are aware of the event.
 - The Alpine Club needs Organized Sports instead of Nationalism to be founded.